 What about vaccination against these infections?

-However, we can prevent the flu and its complications by getting an annual flu shot.
-Every year, there are new strains of flu, thus why it is important to get vaccinated every year.
+However, you can prevent the flu and its complications by getting an annual flu shot.

 Free flu shots are available to certain groups of people who are most at risk of developing complications.
 Anyone else can pay to get a shot.
 Flu shots are usually available in the fall and winter.

 It is strongly recommended you get vaccinated against COVID-19 as the vaccine reduces the risks of severe disease, hospitalization, and death.
 The vaccine is available free to all Canadians who meet the eligibility criteria.
 Vaccination recommendations have evolved as the pandemic progresses.
 It is important to stay up to date on the latest recommendations, to ensure you are adequately protected.

 Ask your pharmacist about flu and COVID-19 vaccines.
 They can inform you about their efficacy and when is the best time to get them, as well as the clinical manifestations of the diseases.